rbontekoe/AppliInvoicing.jl/docs/src/chapter1.md

 ## Domain structure

-The function subtypetree is from the book [Design Patterns and best Practices with Julia](https://www.amazon.com/Hands-Design-Patterns-Julia-comprehensive/dp/183864881X)
+The function `subtypetree` is from the book [Design Patterns and Best Practices with Julia](https://www.amazon.com/Hands-Design-Patterns-Julia-comprehensive/dp/183864881X)

-Branches are abstract datatypes, the leaves are concrete datatypes.
+Branches are abstract data types, and the leaves are concrete data types.

 ```
 julia> subtypes(Invoice)